 (5) Suitable classroom or other setting should be provided for participants;

 (d) Duties of Sponsors of Accredited Courses.
-To assist in verifying course attendance, sponsors of courses accredited by the Board shall prepare a list of course attendees and retain that list for a minimum of 2 years.
-Within 30 days after a program is completed, sponsors will provide the Commission with a list of attendees, with SC Bar numbers, if available, which indicates the credit each attendee has earned.
+To assist in verifying course attendance, sponsors of courses accredited by the Board shall prepare a list of course attendees and retain that list for a minimum of two (2) years.
+Within thirty (30) days after a program is completed, sponsors will provide the Commission with a list of attendees, with South Carolina Bar numbers, if available, which indicates the credit each attendee has earned.

 (e) Reports and Fees.